MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-core-service-overview.md

 To enhance your endpoint security experience, Microsoft is releasing the Microsoft Defender Core service to help with the stability and performance of Microsoft Defender Antivirus.

+Pre-requisites

-The Microsoft Defender Core service is releasing with [Microsoft Defender Antivirus platform version 4.18.23110.2009](./msda-updates-previous-versions-technical-upgrade-support.md#october-2023-platform-418231002009--engine-11231002009).
+1. The Microsoft Defender Core service is releasing with [Microsoft Defender Antivirus platform version 4.18.23110.2009](./msda-updates-previous-versions-technical-upgrade-support.md#october-2023-platform-418231002009--engine-11231002009).

-- Rollout begins in:
+1. Rollout begins on:

    - November 2023 to prerelease customers,

    - Mid April 2024 to Enterprise customers running Windows clients.

-  - Mid May 2024 to Enterprise customers running Windows Servers.

-  - Mid June 2024 to U.S. Government customers running Windows clients and Windows Servers.
+   - Mid June 2024 to U.S. Government customers running Windows clients.

-If you are using the Microsoft Defender for Endpoint **streamlined** device connectivity experience, you do not need to add any additional URLs.
+1. If you are using the Microsoft Defender for Endpoint **streamlined** device connectivity experience, you do not need to add any additional URLs.

-If you are using the Microsoft Defender for Endpoint **standard** device connectivity experience:
+1. If you are using the Microsoft Defender for Endpoint **standard** device connectivity experience:

-- Enterprise customers should allow the following URLs:
+   Enterprise customers should allow the following URLs:

+   - `*.endpoint.security.microsoft.com`

+   - `ecs.office.com/config/v1/MicrosoftWindowsDefenderClient`

    - `*.events.data.microsoft.com`

-  - `*.endpoint.security.microsoft.com`

-  - `*.ecs.office.com`

-- If you do not want to use the wildcards, you can use:
+   If you do not want to use the wildcards for `*.events.data.microsoft.com`, you can use:

    - `us-mobile.events.data.microsoft.com/OneCollector/1.0`

    - `eu-mobile.events.data.microsoft.com/OneCollector/1.0`

    - `uk-mobile.events.data.microsoft.com/OneCollector/1.0`

    - `au-mobile.events.data.microsoft.com/OneCollector/1.0`

    - `mobile.events.data.microsoft.com/OneCollector/1.0`

-    and

-  - `ecs.office.com/config/v1/MicrosoftWindowsDefenderClient`

-- Enterprise U.S. Government customers should allow the following URLs:
+   Enterprise U.S. Government customers should allow the following URLs:

    - `*.events.data.microsoft.com`

    - `*.endpoint.security.microsoft.us (GCC-H & DoD)`

    - `*.gccmod.ecs.office.com (GCC-M)`

    - `*.config.ecs.gov.teams.microsoft.us (GCC-H)`

    - `*.config.ecs.dod.teams.microsoft.us (DoD)`

-- If you're using [Application Control for Windows](/windows/security/application-security/application-control/windows-defender-application-control/wdac), or you're running non-Microsoft antivirus or endpoint detection and response software, make sure to add the processes mentioned earlier to your allowlist.
+1. If you're using [Application Control for Windows](/windows/security/application-security/application-control/windows-defender-application-control/wdac), or you're running non-Microsoft antivirus or endpoint detection and response software, make sure to add the processes mentioned earlier to your allowlist.

-- Consumers don't need to take any actions to prepare.
+1. Consumers don't need to take any actions to prepare.

 ## Microsoft Defender Antivirus processes and services